What is the RELLIS Campus?

 The goals of the academic and training programs at RELLIS, and the structuring of those programs, is directly related to the 60x30TX initiative.
 The primary objectives of that initiative are: by 2030, at least 60 percent of Texans aged 25-34 have a degree or certificate; by 2030, at least 550,000 students in that year will complete a certificate, associate, bachelor’s or master’s degree from an institution of higher education in Texas; by 2030, all graduates from Texas public institutions of higher education will have completed programs with identified marketable skills, and by 2030, undergraduate student loan debt will not exceed 60 percent of first-year wages for graduates of Texas public institutions.
 The report about the 60x30TX initiative can be found at: http://www.thecb.state.tx.us/reports/PDF/6862.PDF

-When will the education and training programs begin at RELLIS?
+When will the training and education programs begin at RELLIS?

 How do students apply to study at RELLIS?